Types of Users and Eligibility

 - Members of participating library consortia (Boston Library Consortium, Fenway Library Consortium, Massachusetts Public Colleges and Universities members)

-Services Available: Borrowing privileges; Onsite use of electronic resources: Present your Alumni ID or your institution ID and consortium ID
+Services Available: Borrowing privileges; Onsite use of materials and electronic resources: Present your Alumni ID or your institution ID and consortium ID

 - Community members

 Services Available: Onsite use of materials and electronic resources; Borrowing privileges via interlibrary loan service from their own library: Guests should present ID

 A library barcode will allow you to access the library’s online databases, electronic books and journals when off campus.
 Online students and faculty, see the Library Barcode page for information on getting a barcode number.

 Campus departments can grant Affiliate User status to individuals working as consultants, community partners, or in interinstitutional collaborations.
 University policies and licensing arrangements require that a Contingent Worker status be established for these individuals.
 The sponsoring department should arrange for this status by following the process outlined through Human Resource’s Contingent Worker Guidelines available at Human Resource’s Instructions and Forms page.
 The Contingent Worker Status must be created for the affiliate user to appear in the library system and before a library barcode can be issued.

 The use of books, journals, databases within the physical library is free.
 If you have any questions please contact the Circulation Desk at 617.287.5900.